Tom Hardy and Charlotte Riley Welcome Baby No. 2

 JUSTIN TALLIS/AFP/Getty Images

 As the actor previously shared with E!
-News, Louis was hard to impress when it came time for his latest superhero movie.
+News, Louis wasn't afraid to tell his famous dad what he thought about his latest superhero movie.

-As he said of his comic book aficionado, "[Louis] has factual knowledge, and it's very important that I observed and reflect that knowledge correctly in my work."
+As he added about his comic book aficionado, "[Louis] has factual knowledge, and it's very important that I observed and reflected that knowledge correctly in my work."

 Now, there might be another future movie critic in the family.
 Congratulations to couple on their newest arrival!